 - Elenco ME-30 → Ao Vivo no Teatro Santa Rosa by Baden Powell

 - Elenco ME-31 → Reencontro by Sylvia Telles, Edú Lobo, Tamba Trio & Quinteto Villa-Lobos

 - Philips P 632.767 L → Luli by Luli

 - Elenco SE-1002 → Kaleidoscópio No. 2 by Dorival Caymmi, Lúcio Alves, Nara Leão, Roberto Menescal, Antônio Carlos Jobim, Baden Powell, Dick Farney, Norma Bengell, Rosinha de Valença, Vinícius de Moraes, Sylvia Telles, Maysa and Sérgio Ricardo

 - Forma 108 VDL → Musicanossa by Agora 4, Johnny Alf, Jorge Nery, Magda, Regininha, Roberto Menescal and Zé Luiz

 - Odeon MOFB-3532 → Musicanossa – O Som & O Tempo by Taiguara, Franklin, Mariá, Grupo o Trevo, Luiza and Beth Carvalho

 Playlist compiled from some of the featured albums:

-My special thanks go to Carlos Henrique Moyna whose kind participation was prerequisite to making this article.
+My very special thanks go to Carlos Henrique Moyna whose kind participation was prerequisite for the making.